-Professor Watnick is an expert on the regulation of toxic substances to protect human health.
-She has written most recently on cosmetics law, organic food, and recent laws regarding laying hens and egg production, as well as on PCBs in the nation’s schools.
+Professor Watnick, Professor and Chair of the Department of Law at the Zicklin School, is an expert on the regulation of toxic substances to protect human health.
+She has written most recently on chemical safety regulation under the Lautenberg Chemical Safety Act; cosmetics law, organic food, and recent laws regarding laying hens and egg production, as well as on PCBs in the nation’s schools.

-VWatnick, V. J. (2016).
-“The Business and Ethics of Laying Hens: California’s Groundbreaking Law Goes Into Effect on Animal Confinement.”
+Watnick, V. J. “The Business and Ethics of Laying Hens: California’s Groundbreaking Law Goes Into Effect on Animal Confinement.”
 (ALSB Distinguished Proceedings Award Winner 2015 Annual Conference).
-To appear in Boston College Environmental Affairs Law Review, 43(1), 33 pages, approx. 300 footnotes.
+43(1) Boston College Environmental Affairs Law Review 45 (2016), pp. 45-78.

-Watnick, V. (2014).
-“The Organic Foods Production Act, the Process/Product Distinction, and a Case for More End Product Regulation in the Organic Foods Market”.
-UCLA School of Law Journal of Environmental Law and Policy, 32(1), 44.
+Watnick, V., “The Organic Foods Production Act, the Process/Product Distinction, and a Case for More End Product Regulation in the Organic Foods Market”.
+32(1) UCLA School of Law Journal of Environmental Law and Policy, (2014), pp.40-79.